stefanpetter/InteractiveAzContext/README.md

 # How to use it
 Paste the function in your Powershell profile.
 By running $profile within powershell you can determine the location of your PowerShell Profile.
-Prefixing the variable with your favorite will open the profile directly.
+Prefixing the variable with your favorite editor will open the profile directly.
 For example:

 ```
 code $profile